-- (e) Ensure in respect of the recommended bidder, that their tax clearance certificate or tax compliance status, CIDB certificate and BBEE certificates are in order - (f) In bids where Consortia / Joint Ventures are involved, each party must submit a separate tax clearance certificate or tax compliance status with a CSD Number. - (g) In instances where a tax clearance certificate or tax compliance status with CSD number is valid at the time of tender, but expire during the evaluation period, the preferred bidder must furnish the municipality within 7 working days in terms of MFMA Circular 90 with tax compliant status with CSD number. - (2) A bid evaluation committee must as far as possible be composed of- - Three or more middle management officials of the municipality who serve as standing members, one from the Supply Chain Management Unit which members will be appointed by the Accounting Officer in writing - An official to be co-opted from end user department preferably a manager and a knowledgeable official responsible for the function involved. - iii.
+- (f) In bids where Consortia / Joint Ventures are involved, each party must submit a separate SARS Pin or tax compliance status with a CSD Number. - (g) In instances where a tax clearance certificate or tax compliance status with CSD number is valid at the time of tender, but expire during the evaluation period, the preferred bidder must furnish the municipality within 7 working days in terms of MFMA Circular 90 with tax compliant status with CSD number. - (2) A bid evaluation committee must as far as possible be composed of - i.
+Three or more middle management officials of the municipality who serve as standing members, one from the Supply Chain Management Unit which members will be appointed by the Accounting Officer in writing - ii.
+An official to be co-opted from end user department preferably a manager and a knowledgeable official responsible for the function involved. - iii.
 The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one member